Wellingking/TensorFlow_ML/Keypoint.md

 14x14x20 (HxWxD)
 Nice job! :-)
 That's right, there are 756560 total parameters.
 That's a HUGE amount!
 Here's how we calculate it:
 (8 * 8 * 3 + 1) * (14 * 14 * 20) = 756560
 8 * 8 * 3 is the number of weights, we add 1 for the bias.
 Remember, each weight is assigned to every single part of the output (14 * 14 * 20).
 So we multiply these two numbers together and we get the final answer.
+---
+Nice job! :-)
+That's right, there are 3860 total parameters.
+That's 196 times fewer parameters!
+Here's how the answer is calculated:

+(8 * 8 * 3 + 1) * 20 = 3840 + 20 = 3860

+That's 3840 weights and 20 biases.
+This should look similar to the answer from the previous quiz.
+The difference being it's just 20 instead of (14 * 14 * 20).
+Remember, with weight sharing we use the same filter for an entire depth slice.
+Because of this we can get rid of 14 * 14 and be left with only 20.

 # Two Variables: weights and bias name solution
 tf.reset_default_graph()  # Remove the previous weights and bias